Bhaskers-Blu-Org2/sarif-tutorials/docs/Authoring-good-SARIF.md

 For example, if it is the input to an automatic bug filing system, features which contribute to more informative, actionable bugs take on a greater importance.

+Usage scenarios aside, some optional features have proven in our experience to be particularly valuable, and we discuss those here as well.

 ## The SARIF validation tool

-Many of the best practices in this Appendix are enforced by the SARIF validation tool, which we'll refer to as the "validator", and which is available from NuGet as a "tool package".
+Many but not all of the best practices in this Appendix are enforced by the SARIF validation tool (the "validator").
-This tool defines a set of
+You can run the validator on your own SARIF files to see how well they conform to best practices.

+The Appendix ["The SARIF Validation Tool"](./SARIF-validation-tool.md) explains how to install and use the validator.

 [Table of contents](../README.md#contents)